intel/mlir-extensions/docs/rfcs/XeGPU.md

           tensor_desc<16x16xbf16, #sg_map_b> into vector<8x2xbf16>

 ```
 Attributes `L1_hint`, `L2_hint`, and `L3_hint` can be applied to Load_nd.
 They serve as hint directives for different levels of the cache hierarchy.
 The cache directive for load could be "uncached, cached, streaming, read_invaldiate".
 Streaming means that the data is cached but is more likely to be swapped out, and read_invaldiate simply invalidates the cache line after read.
 For write, cache policy could be "uncached, write_through, write_back, streaming".
 Write_through writes to the next level cache immediately, and write_back holds the modification until the cache line is kicked out due to the cache replacement policy.
-An Xe GPU target may use L1_hint and L3_hint and omits L2_hint.
+An Xe GPU target may use L1_hint and L3_hint and omit L2_hint.
 There are only a few valid combinations between L1_hint and L3_hint for a certain Xe GPU target.

 Attribute `vnni` is only avaialbe for SIMT mode.
-When the matrix B is loaded, the load has a vnni transformation effects which takes multiple elements from first dimension and fold to the second dimension.
+When the matrix B is loaded, the load has a vnni transformation effect which takes multiple elements from the first dimension and fold to the second dimension.

 Attribute `transpose` specifies the dimensions to be transposed during the load.
 On the backward path of training model computation, the input matrix needs to be transposed.
 The operation definition supports all data types, but hardware may have limitations.
 An Xe GPU target may only support data types with size of 4-byte (DW) or 8-byte (DQ).
 Note that the WI data distribution specified by sg_map doesn't apply to the tensor data in the memory, it applies to the transposed tensor after being loaded and transposed to registers.